CTRI offers train-the-trainer programs in public and on-site format.

 The Ideal Train-the-Trainer Candidate

-This workshop has been successfully delivered by CTRI Trainers for the past ten years.
+This workshop has been successfully delivered by CTRI Trainers for the past decade.
 In addition to exceptional content in the De-escalating Potentially Violent Situations™ workshop, CTRI trainers are dynamic and engaging presenters.
-To benefit from the same quality of workshop that CTRI delivers, it is imperative that thoughtful consideration be given to who would make a good in-house trainer.
-Ideally they will have the following:
+To benefit from the same quality of workshops that CTRI delivers, it is imperative that thoughtful consideration be given to who would make a good in-house trainer.
+Ideally, they will have the following qualities:

 - Excellent interpersonal communication skills